 Lowcock’s made more than Lemonade, the flavors were:

-- Irn Brew (a drink/flavor popular in Scotland)
+- Irn Brew (a drink/flavor from and popular in Scotland)

 - Cream Soda

 - Dandelion and Burdock (apparently tastes a bit like Sarsparilla)

 I have never tasted Lowcock’s Lemonade and no, I don’t have the recipe.

 I have discovered some interesting Lowcock’s Lemonade photos and other memorabilia, which I am sharing below.
 All photos and images are “as is”.
 That means, they are as I found, discovered, or was supplied by others.
 Please don’t ask for a bigger, clearer or photo from another angle as I don’t own and didn’t take the originals.
 All photos and images remain copyright of the original photographer.

 A sincere thanks to Richard Lowcock, who is from the Lowcock’s Lemonade family.
 For the following first few pictures.
 Richard was the 5th Generation of the family to work on the business until it was sold in 1992.